minetest-mods/mesecons/README.md

 Alright, how can I use it?
 --------------------------
 All textures in this project are licensed under the CC-BY-SA 3.0 (Creative Commons Attribution-ShareAlike 3.0 Generic).
 That means you can distribute and remix them as much as you want to, under the condition that you give credit to the authors and the project, and that if you remix and release them, they must be under the same or similar license to this one.

-All code in this project is licensed under the LGPL version 3 or later.
+All code in this project is licensed under the LGPL version 3.
 That means you have unlimited freedom to distribute and modify the work however you see fit, provided that if you decide to distribute it or any modified versions of it, you must also use the same license.
 The LGPL also grants the additional freedom to write extensions for the software and distribute them without the extensions being subject to the terms of the LGPL, although the software itself retains its license.

 No warranty is provided, express or implied, for any part of the project.